Prince Moulay Abdellah Stadium: Architect and construction

-Various architects combined to work on building the multi-purpose venue, including Orange Atelier, a Moroccan firm which complied with the necessity for a FIFA-standard stadium to host matches during the World Cup, and Populous who has ensured the stadium is a state-of-the-art venue.
+The stadium was built by the Moroccan firm SGTM, with various other architects combined to work on building the multi-purpose venue, including Orange Atelier, a Moroccan firm which complied with the necessity for a FIFA-standard stadium to host matches during the World Cup, and Populous who has ensured the stadium is a state-of-the-art venue.
 The architects worked together to infuse a traditional Moroccan architectural approach and modern innovation by using sustainable resources for the build, making the venue eco-conscious and modern.
 Temsan are the steel contractors, whilst Imyas between 2024/25 were responsible for building the weather-resistant cladding covering the seated venue, it has been done to be architecturally pleasing and durable.

 The Prince Moulay Abdellah Stadium rebuild began with demolishing the previous stadium in 2023.
 The construction for the new stadium is for a state-of-the-art football stadium with a roof covering the seating arrangement over three stands to accommodate a seating capacity of 68,700, over 40,000 sq feet.
 Technological features include the windbreak roof, solar energy sources, an advanced lighting system including high definition LED screens, advanced acoustic systems and a sound system to accommodate large-scale cultural events, football, and smart crowd management technologies.
 Also the football pitch is to FIFA specifications to host games in the World Cup.
 It is set to host a semi-final of the 2030 FIFA World Cup.
 Additionally, to FIFA requirements, two giant screens are installed at the north and south stands of the stadium.